sorayanfurter/sorayanfurter/README.md

  I'm a web developer based in Buenos Aires, Argentina.
-I'm experienced in HTML, CSS 3, Bootstrap, Javascript, Angular, Typescript, MySQL, Spring boot and Java but I'm quick (and always interested) to learn new ways of solving problems every time I have the opportunity.
+Every day, I strive to expand my knowledge in Front and Back-End development.
+I am constantly seeking to incorporate new tools to enhance my analytical abilities and increase efficiency in problem-solving.
 <!--
 **sorayanfurter/sorayanfurter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.